ckilb/product-designer-docs/faq/image-quality.md

 For calculating the image quality the following variables are used:
 - The size of the original image
-- The scaled siz* of the image placed on the canvas
+- The scaled size of the image placed on the canvas
 - The *rendering factor* in your configuration

 ## Calculation